fogus/spiel/pyramidenspiel/pungo/README.markdown

 This will help to keep point allocations more stable.

+## Decision Pungo

+Decision Pungo reverses the order of the actions on a player's turn, all other rules and constraints being the same.
+That is, the new order is:

+ 1. Move some number of pieces some number of squares orthogonally in the game arena
+ 2. Make a controlled roll of the die

+This means that on your turn you always determine the movement points for your opponent's turn.
+This can lead to some difficult decisions.

 ## Chaos Pungo

 Instead of allowing the opposing player to choose which way to flip to movement die, the choice on each turn can be randomized.
 That is, before a player moves she rolls the movement die.
 The value on the die still determines which pyramid can move.